bronzehedwick/chrisdeluca/content/article/practical-internet-privacy.md

 Especially when ignoring it is so easy and rewarding: you get real benefits from the services you surrender your data to.

 However, there is also real harm that comes from lack of privacy.
-From the tangible, like targeted harassment, to the less so, like an overall decrease in freedom of speech.
-This should be a concern to anyone who believes in democratic freedom.

 Even if you think you have nothing to hide, [you probably don't mean that](you probably don't mean that).

 If nothing else, much of the personally identifying information collected about you is done invisibly.
 That disenfranchises you, the user, by removing